 The IRWM Grant Program is designed to encourage integrated regional strategies for management of water resources and to provide funding for implementation projects that support integrated water management.
-These guidelines are intended to remain unchanged for the life of the funding source.
-However, changes from the 2010 Program Guidelines have been made to incorporate new requirements.
+The 2014 IRWM Drought Guidelines are an updated version of the 2012 IRWM Program Guidelines.
+The 2014 IRWM Drought Guidelines incorporate new requirements and reflect the expedited nature of the 2014 IRWM Drought Grant Solicitation.
 Additional changes may be necessary due to legislation or changes in State water management policy.
 If additional changes are necessary, these guidelines will be amended and subject to a public review process per California Water Code (CWC) §10541.